warmist/scripts/docs/agitation-rebalance.rst

-When run without arguments or with the ``status`` argument, it will print out whether it is enabled and how many agitated creatures and (visible) cavern invaders are on the map (per cavern).
+When run without arguments or with the ``status`` argument, it will print out whether it is enabled and how many agitated creatures and (visible) cavern invaders are on the map.

 The `Presets`_ allow you to quickly set the game irritation difficulty settings to tested, balanced values.
-You can adjust them further (or set your own values) in the DF difficulty settings screen.
+You can adjust them further (or set your own values) on the DF difficulty settings screen.
 Note that ``agitation-rebalance preset`` can be used to set the difficulty settings even if the mod is not enabled.

 Finally, some features of the mod can be individually enabled or disabled.
 More